-(a) Obtain authorization from the Baldwin County Planning and Zoning Department and/or County Engineer, as applicable, to circulate the Final Plat for signatures.

-- Once all signatures are obtained, the Final Plat and all required documents shall be recorded in the Office of the Judge of Probate. - (b) Once recorded the Owner must submit the Final Plat recording information to the Baldwin County Planning Director. - (c) Submit the complete Subdivision Roadway and Drainage Improvement Acceptance Agreement reflecting the Final Plat recording information to the County Engineer or designee and/or Baldwin County Planning and Zoning Department as applicable. - (d) The County Engineer will then submit a Commission Agenda Item to the County Commission for them to consider accepting maintenance of the roadway and drainage improvements in the public rights-of-way subject to the terms of the Subdivision Roadway and Drainage Improvement Acceptance Agreement. - (e) The County Commission may take action to accept or reject the roadways and drainage improvement for maintenance subject to the terms of the Subdivision Roadway and Drainage Improvement Acceptance Agreement. - (f) If accepted, the Baldwin County Highway Department will begin maintaining the said roadways and drainage improvement within the public rights-of-way. - (g) These provisions are meant to be minimum guidelines for the Applicant and are in no way meant to restrict the County from making other necessary requirements as the situation may warrant.
+- Prior to submitting the necessary maintenance surety document, the design engineer shall submit the Itemized Engineer's Cost Estimate to the County Engineer.
+The County Engineer will review the Itemized Engineer's Cost Estimate and either make comments accordingly or contact the Owner to coordinate receipt of said maintenance surety document and the Subdivision Roadway and Drainage Improvement Acceptance Agreement. - (a) Obtain authorization from the Baldwin County Planning and Zoning Department and/or County Engineer, as applicable, to circulate the Final Plat for signatures.
+Once all signatures are obtained, the Final Plat and all required documents shall be recorded in the Office of the Judge of Probate. - Once the said maintenance surety document and the complete Subdivision Roadway and Drainage Improvement Acceptance Agreement is received and accepted by the County Engineer, he/she will sign the original plat and copies and return to the Owner for recording. - (b) Once recorded the Owner must return five (5) copies of the recorded plat with submit the Final Plat recording information to the Baldwin County Planning Director. - Once recorded the Owner must return five (5) copies of the recorded plat with recording information to the Baldwin County Planning Director. - (c) Submit the complete Subdivision Roadway and Drainage Improvement Acceptance Agreement reflecting the Final Plat recording information to the County Engineer or designee and/or Baldwin County Planning and Zoning Department as applicable. - (d) The County Engineer will then submit a Commission Agenda Item to the County Commission for them to consider accepting maintenance of the roadway and drainage improvements in the public rights-of-way subject to the terms of the Subdivision Roadway and Drainage Improvement Acceptance Agreement. - (e) The County Commission may take action to accept or reject the roadways and drainage improvement for maintenance subject to the terms of the Subdivision Roadway and Drainage Improvement Acceptance Agreement. - (f) If accepted, the Baldwin County Highway Department will begin maintaining the said roadways and drainage improvement within the public rights-of-way. - (g) These provisions are meant to be minimum guidelines for the Applicant and are in no way meant to restrict the County from making other necessary requirements as the situation may warrant.